pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 As this secret must be shared by both parties, this is not generally a very convenient solution.

-Or we can use asymmetric cryptography based on certificates.
+Or we can use asymmetric cryptography based on key pairs.

 In that case, there are two certificates: a public one and a private one.